ethereum/py-evm/docs/guides/trinity/architecture.rst

 The database process exposes several chain-related operations, all of which are bundled in this single process.
-These aren't necessarily low-level get/set operations, but also include higher-level APIs, such as the :func:`~evm.chains.base.Chain.import_block` API.
+These aren't necessarily low-level get/set operations, but also include higher-level APIs, such as the :func:`~eth.chains.base.Chain.import_block` API.

 The way this works is by facilitazing Pythons :class:`~multiprocessing.managers.BaseManager` API and exposing several :class:`~multiprocessing.managers.BaseProxy` proxies to coordinate